NishkaDG/lukas-h.github.io/_posts/2016-11-07-use-my-jekyll-themes.md

 [See the demo](http://himsel.me/material-theme/) or the [Github Project](https://github.com/lukas-h/material-theme)

 ## single-page theme (*used here*)
-This theme is only one html page, but with all the features, you would expect from a blog.
+This theme generates only one html page, but with all the features, you would expect from a blog.
 [Github Project](https://github.com/lukas-h/onepage)